fedora-infra/bodhi/alembic/README.rst

 Create a new migration script
 =============================

-Say you've modified the model in ``bodhi/models/models.py``.
+Say you've modified a model in ``bodhi/server/models/models.py``.
 You now need to create a migration script, so that the current database can be "upgraded" to your new model.